dwthurber/MSHE-Student-Resources/_info/campus-resources.md

 ---
 title: Campus Resources
 description: 'The Northwestern University campus has a wide range of resources available to you as a student.
 These include fitness and recreation resources, health and wellness resources, arts and athletic events, and dining options.'
-categories:
+topics:
   - student life
   - wellness
+actions:
+  - relax and enjoy
+statuses:
+  - current students
+  - certificate students
   - newly admitted students
-  - relax and enjoy
+keywords:
   - athletics
   - gym
   - beach
-statuses:
-  - current students
-  - certificate students
 comments: true
 ---